Protoser/buttonbox/README.md

 - **On-screen menu** — navigate settings with the 4 multiplexed buttons and LCD display
 - **Button chords** — combine 2+ physical buttons into a single output keypress (configured via PC app)
 - **PC telemetry overlay** — live CPU/RAM/GPU load, temperatures, power, and VRAM displayed on the box screen
+- **Music app** — shows the current track (artist / title, Cyrillic-capable) from the Windows media session and runs play/pause, next, and previous from the box (companion app required)
 - **Device configuration** — rotate display, set idle blank timeout, boot screen selection, chord editing, and more — all persisted in NVS flash
 - **Auto-reconnect** — companion app reconnects automatically if the USB cable is unplugged/replugged